 Winter gloves are typically made of three layers (think of the layered clothing system); the liner is next to your skin and wicks moisture away while the insulation layer traps the body-warmed air to keep your hands warm.
 Lastly, the shell (outer layer) offers protection against rain, wind and snow, and is usually made of waterproof/breathable fabric.
 Some winter gloves have a removable lining so that you can dry it quickly or even use it as a standalone glove in warmer weather.
 Gloves for spring and fall differ from winter gloves in insulation material.
 While winter gloves utilize a synthetic fill (PrimaLoft or similar), gloves for spring and fall are typically made of fleece.
 Fleece doesn’t provide as good insulation as synthetic fill and therefore fleece gloves are less warm.

 1. Buying Gloves for Hiking and Mountaineering – What is important?

-The shell is typically made of waterproof yet breathable materials such as Gore-Tex, Pertex, Membrain etc. In addition to weather protection, the shell also has to provide good durability.
-For more information about shell materials, check our Comparison of Shell Materials.
+The shell is typically made of waterproof yet breathable materials such as Gore-Tex and Pertex.
+The shell provides weather protection and should be durable (abrasion-resistant).
+Some gloves have a removable shell.
+For more information about shell materials, check out our Comparison of Shell Materials.

-The lining is very important part of the gloves as it wicks the moisture away from the skin and thus reduces the conductive heat loss that a wet glove entails (thermal conductivity of water is approximately 25 times higher than the thermal conductivity of air).
-More information about the conductive heat loss can be found in our Comparison of Base Layer Materials.
+The lining is a very important part of the glove as it wicks the moisture away from the skin and thus reduces the conductive heat loss.
+Wet garments conduct heat much faster than dry garments and therefore you will quickly get cold if you wear wet garments.
+For more information about the conductive heat loss check out our Comparison of Base Layer Materials.

-Gloves should provide good dexterity so that you don’t have to take them off when for example putting on snowshoes, crampons or taking items out of the backpack.
+Gloves should provide good dexterity so that you don’t have to take them off when for example putting on snowshoes, crampons or taking items out of your backpack.

 2. The Best Gloves for Hiking and Mountaineering Review